SkyCryptWebsite/SkyCrypt/README.md

 `mongod` needs to be running as a service in the background and the `redis-server` needs to be started.

-You can now run `npm start` to start it.
+You can now run `npm run start` to start it.
 You will be able to access the site on <a href="http://localhost:32464">http://localhost:32464</a> if you leave the default port.

 <h2 align="center">Credits</h2>